ga4gh/va-spec/schema/va-spec/base/def/CohortAlleleFrequencyStudyResult.rst

       -
       - integer
       - 1..1
-      - The number of occurrences of all alleles at the locus in the cohort (sometimes referred to as "allele number")
+      - The number of occurrences of all alleles at the locus in the cohort.
    *  - focusAlleleFrequency
       -
       - number